 Check out these posts from our fellow traveling gurus who also made the switch and talk about why:

 - Technomadia, RV’ers and Motorboaters (these guys were super early adopters and have loads of geeky good info and built their own lithium bank): technomadia.com/lithium/

 - Wheeling It, RV’ers Nina and Paul – wheelingit.us/2016/02/24/the-big-beastly-solarbattery-upgrade-part-i-why/

 - JenEric Ramblings, RV’ers with a great DIY install post – jenericramblings.com/2017/01/17/rv-upgrades-switching-to-lithium/

 - Luna Sea, Sailors Mark and Jennifer – sailinglunasea.com/upgrading-the-batteries-lithium-ion-on-a-sailboat/

 Well, now that you have the scoop on our sailboat lithium battery bank, what do you want to know about next?
 What burning sailboat tech questions do you have for us?
 Let us know what you are most interested in and that’s what we will cover next.

 Thank you soooo very much for watching, reading and hanging out with us here!
-If you found this helpful, or at least as entertaining as battery talk can be, and want to say thanks, we have a Say Thanks page that lists out some ways you can show us some digital love and most won’t cost you a penny.
+If you found this helpful, or at least as entertaining as battery talk can be, and want to say thanks or leave a tip?
+We have a Say Thanks page that lists out some ways you can show us some digital love and most won’t cost you a penny.